js3320/2025_benchmarking_embedding_models/README.md

 **Raw image data (MIMIC-CXR)** are restricted under PhysioNet credentialed access.
 They are not included in this repository and cannot be redistributed.

-- The **MedImageInsight embedding CSV** available for research purposes.
-They can be regenerated locally using the provided scripts if you have access to the same dataset.
+- The **MedImageInsight embedding CSV** is available for research purposes and can be shared upon request.
 - The **CXR Foundation embeddings** are large (several GBs) and are not stored here.
   They can be regenerated locally using the provided scripts if you have access to the same dataset.